aserto-dev/topaz-website/docs/intro.md

 # Introduction

-Topaz is an open-source, self-hosted fine-grained access control service for Cloud Native applications.
-It is built on top of [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) and provides a set of APIs to manage identity and resource data easily.
-Topaz stores identity and resource data close to the authorizer, so decisions based on these data can be made quickly and efficiently.
+Topaz is an open-source, self-hosted, fine-grained access control service for modern cloud applications.
+It uses the [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) as its decision engine, and provides a built-in directory that implements the Google [Zanzibar](https://research.google/pubs/pub48190/) data model.

+Authorization policies can leverage user attributes, group membership, application resources, and relationships between them.
+All data used for authorization is modeled and stored locally in an embedded database, so authorization decisions can be evaluated quickly and efficiently.

-## Why did we build topaz?
+## Why did we build Topaz?

 * Authorization for applications is hard to get right.
-* There are many libraries that help with RBAC and ABAC, but there are no self-hosted, purpose-built authorization services that combine RBAC, ABAC, and ReBAC and support both a policy-as-code workflow as well as help you model your domain and manage the authorization data locally.
+There are many open source libraries that help with RBAC and ABAC, but very few incorporate all the [principles](#principles) of cloud-native authorization.
-* OPA is a great place to start, but it’s still hard to manage the data used by the authorizer as well as pass data to the authorizer at query time.
+* The two cloud-native authorization ecosystems, OPA and Zanzibar, both have advantages, but there isn't a solution that combines the best of both.
+* Developers deserve a self-hosted authorization service that makes it easy to build (and combine) RBAC, ABAC, and ReBAC models, supports a policy-as-code workflow, and provides built-in support for fine-grained authorization.

 ## Why Topaz?
-Topaz is an opinionated fine-grained access control solution that makes it easier to add authorization to your application.
+Topaz is an opinionated fine-grained access control solution that makes it easy to add modern authorization to your application.

-Topaz calls for a clear separation of the authorization logic from the application code.
-By deploying it close to the application, you can ensure it maintains very low latency and high availability for authorization decisions.
+Topaz enables a clear separation of authorization logic from application code.
+By deploying Topaz close to the application, you can ensure it maintains very low latency and high availability for authorization decisions.

-We wanted to simplify the data flow from and to the authorizer by making it easy to:
+Topaz simplifies the data flow from and to the authorizer by making it easy to:
 1. Load user and resource data into the authorizer
 2. Pass the identity and resource context to the authorizer at query time

-By making this process easier, Topaz ensures authorization decisions can happen in milliseconds.
-Deployed as a sidecar or a microservice in your cloud, Topaz will always be available to your applications.
+Topaz can be deployed as a sidecar or a microservice in your cloud, ensuring low latency and high availability.

-Additionally, we wanted to make it easy for developers to create fine-grained authorization models that follow the RBAC, ABAC, and ReBAC patterns.

-Today, there are two approaches to building a fine-grained authorization model:
-* _Policy-as-code_ - the policy is set as rules expressed in code, which defines the authorization logic.
-Two popular authorization models that are based on this approach are RBAC (role-based access control) and ABAC (attribute-based access control).
-The Open Policy Agent is based on this approach.
-* _Policy-as-data_ - As the name suggests, the authorization policy resides within a data structure - specifically, in a relationship graph.
-This approach (popularized by the Zanzibar paper) is the basis for the ReBAC (relationship-based access control) authorization model.

-Built on the strong foundations of the Open Policy Agent project, Topaz allows you to marry the “policy-as-code” and “policy-as-data” approaches.
-With the two approaches working in tandem, you can define fine-grained authorization models that would support practically any domain model.
+## Principles
+Topaz follows the five principles of cloud-native authorization:
+1. **_Authorization as its own microservice_**: instead of having each microservice implement authorization on its own, authz is extracted as a separate concern and into its own service.
+2. **_Fine-grained_**: instead of relying on coarse-grained roles, the authorization model follows the **Principle of Least Privilege** and allows assigning the smallest set of fine-grained permissions to each user or group.
+3. **_Policy-based_**: instead of authorization being implement as a set of `if`/`switch` statements (a.k.a. spaghetti code), authorization poicy is expressed in its own domain-specific language, managed as code, and built into an immutable, signed artifact.
+This enables **Separation of Duties** - application developers own the app logic, and security engineers can own the authorization policy.
+4. **_Real-time_**: instead of treating scopes baked into access tokens as permissions, the application makes a call to the authorization service before every access to a protected resource, to ensure that the user has the right permission on the resource.
+This follows the principle of **Continuous Verification**.
+5. **_Comprehensive decision logging_**: instead of relying on coarse-grained authentication logs, every decision that the application makes is retained for audit trails, compliance, and forensics, following the principle of **Comprehensive Monitoring**.

+## Comparing Topaz

+### OPA

+OPA provides a strong foundation for an authorization service, and Topaz uses the OPA decision engine as a library.
+OPA is a general-purpose decision engine that lends itself well to creating attribute-based access control (ABAC) policies.
+OPA is often deployed in service of infrastructure scenarios such as Kubernetes admission control, enforcing policies on configuration files, and enforcing authorization policies in API gateways.

+Because it is a general-purpose decision engine, OPA has no particular "opinion" on how to structure authorization policies.
+Topaz is an opinionated authorization system that is entirely focused on the scenario of API and application authorization.

+Topaz addresses the hardest problem with this scenario, which is how to bring user, resource, and relationship to the decision engine, which is critical in implementing a fine-grained authorization system.

+### Zanzibar / ReBAC

+Google's authorization system for Google Drive, Docs, and a few other services is known internally as "Zanzibar", and is based on a relationship-based access control model (ReBAC).

+ReBAC is an opinionated model that makes it easy to structure fine-grained authorization for data models that link _subjects_ (e.g. users, groups) to _objects_ (e.g. organizations, teams, projects, lists, items) via _relations_ (e.g. owner, admin, editor, member, viewer).

+There are many OSS implementation of the Zanzibar ideas, but Topaz is the only one that combines the policy-as-code and decision logging of OPA with a Zanzibar-modeled directory, all in the same container image.
+Authorization policies can combine ABAC-style rules with ReBAC-style graph queries via a set of Rego built-ins.